espocrm/documentation/docs/development/custom-buttons.md

 How to add buttons (or dropdown actions) that will appear in the top-right corner.

-An example for the detail view of a *Lead* entity type.
+An example for the detail view of the *Lead* entity type.

 ### Definition